 Health and safety representatives

 The Trust recognises the role of health and safety representatives appointed by recognised Trade Unions.
-Health and safety representatives will be allowed to participate in incident investigations, pursue employee complaints and carry out school inspections within directed time but, wherever practicable, outside teaching time.
+Health and safety representatives will be allowed to participate in health and safety committee meetings, incident investigations, pursue employee complaints and carry out school inspections within directed time but, wherever practicable, outside teaching time.
 They will also be consulted on health and safety matters affecting all staff.

 They are also entitled to certain information, e.g. about incidents and to paid time off to train for and carry out their health and safety functions.
 However, they are not part of the management structure and do not carry out duties on behalf of the Principal or the board of Trust directors.